koishijs/HydroBot/README.md

 ```

 ### Run CoolQ
-[cqhttp](cqhttp.cc) is required for CoolQ, and it should run at websocket mode.
+[go-cqhttp](https://github.com/mrs4s/gp-cqhttp) is required, and it should run under websocket mode.

 ### Write config file
 rename config.sample.json to config.json and make some change.